 Participants will receive the IMP as tablets once daily for 14 days.
 Treatment will be stopped at discharge or transfer to another healthcare facility (if classed as a different legal entity) regardless of the scheduled duration of therapy.

 Dose

-Participants will be given 4mg of baricitinib PO (2 x 2mg tables, once daily) on days 1-14 PO.
+Participants will be given 4mg of baricitinib PO (2 x 2mg tablets, once daily) on days 1-14 PO.

 See section 9.1.1.8 for dose adjustments for age and renal function.

 Administration